 When requesting a quote or applying for an insurance, you will be asked to fill in a questionnaire regarding your health status and pre-existing conditions.
 Unfortunately, in cases of more serious pre-existing conditions, the insurer can deny to issue the policy.
 Not declaring some conditions like illnesses, previous surgeries or treatments is not a solution either – if at some point you need medical assistance related to one of those conditions, the insurer could even cancel the policy due to the fact that the pre-existing conditions were not disclosed.
 Also, senior citizens (over 65) are more likely to have difficulties in getting themselves insured.

 Health insurance can be set up directly with the insurer, through an insurance broker, or in some banks.
-Together with our partner insurance broker, we at Moving to Valencia have developed more advantageous health insurance solutions for our clients, including cases with complicated pre-existing conditions or advanced age.
+Together with our partner insurance broker, we at YES Valencia have developed more advantageous health insurance solutions for our clients, including cases with complicated pre-existing conditions or advanced age.
 It is possible to set up an insurance even if you are not in Spain and don’t have a Spanish bank account or NIE number yet.

 What is the cost and how do I pay for it?